gpineda-dev/simpleJsFileParser/README.md

 # simpleJsFileParser
-a simple js library to handle multiple files format suxh as eml.meta, json ..
+a simple js library to handle multiple files format (JSON) for eml.meta, WekanBord ..